Best digital drawing tablets

 YES: Graphics tablets such as Wacom Bamboo and Intuos

 These are inexpensive, some under $100.
 They are flat plastic surfaces that attach to computer via USB.
 A good introduction, the Bamboo drawing tablet and the Intuos Touch tablets are useful and help go beyond just using a mouse.
-These are the best tablets for artists that are inexpensive.
+Wacom is known to make the best graphic tablet product lines for artists.

 Wacom Bamboo graphics tablet and stylus.